-Associated to the Neurocentre Magendie, 16 other laboratories make up the Federation Bordeaux Neurocampus which so adds up 600 people and multiplies tenfold the resources and the capacities.
+Associated to the Neurocentre Magendie, 6 other research units make up the Federation Bordeaux Neurocampus which so adds up 700 people with 20 nationalities in 50 teams and multiplies tenfold the resources and the capacities.

 The Neurocentre Magendie offers an international environment, scientifically stimulating and dynamic.
 We accompany all our future collaborators by facilitating their installation and we make sure that they have all the administrative and technical support to begin in the best conditions a new and fascinating scientific adventure.